 * Only if this is a door access issue, send the short 5 digit part of the number, (only if the number is readable, some are worn off.)

 ** If you are a TRU student, please note this in your email.

 If you are requesting assistance from a specific person on the technical team, please name them in the body of your email.

 Behind the Scenes - What Happens When I Contact the Helpdesk?

 We use the Request Tracker (RT) System to manage inquiries to the helpdesk.
 The system is regularily monitored by members of the CMPT technical support team.
 We strive to respond to your ticket within one hour during our regular business hours.

-- Upon reciept of an email, the RT system will generate a reply to the requester with a ticket number.
-If you'd like to add more information to the email, reply to the email with those details.
+- Upon reciept of an email, the RT system generates a reply to the requester with a ticket number.
+To add more information to your request, reply to that email with those details.